Popmotion/popmotion/packages/popmotion-pose/docs/learn/react/custom-transitions.md

 ---
 title: Custom transitions
 description: How to use Popmotion to define custom transitions for posers
-category: basics
+category: react
 next: dynamic-props
 ---

 # Custom transitions

-With automatic animations, it's easy to create snappy and playful animations just by defining poses.
+With [automatic animations](/pose/learn/get-started), it's easy to create snappy and playful animations just by defining poses.

 But there's plenty of instances where we want full control over our animation.
 For this, we can use the `transition` property.